eelregit/mcfit/README.md

 H_jit = jax.jit(functools.partial(H, extrap=True))
 y, G = H_jit(F)
 ```
-It is not necessary to apply jit or other JAX transforms to the
+Most of the time one does not need to apply `jit` or other JAX
-constructor, and one should not do it because of the scipy special
-functions in there.
+transforms to the constructor.
+By forbidding this, `mcfit` allows the constructor to use any special
+function implementations available in Python with the `'jax'` backend.

 Cosmologists often need to transform a power spectrum to its correlation
 function